bkclerke/MyUmbDocs/Components-Library/v8/Development-Guidelines.md

 It is time to setup your markup for your custom page component.
 Inside of the main component `div` tag is where you begin building your new page component.

-The [grid layout](Page-Components/Doctype-Grid-Layout-Schema.md) utilzes the most basic setup with the [component settings](/Starterkit-Package/Doctype-Comp-Settings-Schema.md) composition and rendering of the grid layout data type.
-That is why we use this component for the start of our new page component files as it includes only the basic features utilized across most components.
-In the new files, we remove the `GetGridHtml` method since this is specific to the grid layout component, but we leave the outter div.
-The outter div is what we need to wrap our new page component in.

 ```
 <div id="@componentId" class="pc-grid-layout @theme @topSpace @btmSpace">
-    @Html.GetGridHtml(Model, "grid", "Bootstrap3")
+    ...
 </div>
 ```

+***Tip:** The [grid layout](Page-Components/Doctype-Grid-Layout-Schema.md) utilzes the most basic setup with the [component settings](/Starterkit-Package/Doctype-Comp-Settings-Schema.md) composition.
+To save time setting up new page component files, we use the gird layout code file to start our new page component files.
+In the new files, we remove the `GetGridHtml` method since this is specific to the grid layout component, but we leave the outter div.
+The outter div is what we need to wrap our new page component in.*

 When rendered on the website you would see a div with a unique ID and multiple classes including the base component name class (for general styling purposes), the theme (light or dark) and the top and bottom spacing.